DeiC-HPC/cotainr/cotainr/README.md

 - `conda_integration`: integration tests that installs and manipulates a conda environment (may take a long time to run)

 ### Structure of tests
-All tests are placed in the `tests` folder and acts as a sub-package in `cotainr`.
-The `cotainr.tests` package contains a sub-package for each module in `cotainr` (structured as the modules in `cotainr`.).
-Each such test sub-package contains a module for each class/function in the corresponding `cotainr` module, e.g. `cotainr/tests/pack/test_conda_install.py` includes all tests of the `cotainr.pack.CondaInstall` class.
-If the test module relates to a class, it contains one test class with any number of tests cases methods for each method in that class.
-If the test module relates to a function, it contains one test class for that function and, optionally, one test class for any private helper method function to that function.
+All tests are placed in the `tests` folder which acts as a sub-package in `cotainr`.
+The `cotainr.tests` sub-package contains a sub-package for each module in `cotainr` (structured in the same way as the modules in `cotainr`.).
+Each such test sub-package contains a module for each class/function in the corresponding `cotainr` module.
+If the test module relates to a class, it contains, for each method in that class, one test class with any number of tests cases (implemented as methods).
+If the test module relates to a function, it contains one test class for that function and, optionally, one test class for any private "helper" function to that function.
+Here are a few examples to illustrate all of this:

-- patches/data/...
-- imports in tests
-- conftest.py
-- test_end_to_end.py
+- All tests of the `cotainr.pack.CondaInstall` class are placed in `cotainr/tests/pack/test_conda_install.py` which acts as a python module reachable via `cotainr.tests.pack.test_conda_install`.
+- The tests of the `cotainr.pack.CondaInstall.add_environment(...)` method are implemented in the class `cotainr.tests.pack.test_conda_install.TestAddEnvironment`.
+- The tests of the `cotainr.util.stream_subprocss` function are implemented in the class `cotainr.tests.util.test_stream_subprocess.TestStreamSubprocess`.
+Specifically, this class implements test cases (methods) like `test_completed_process(...)` or `test_check_returncode(...)`.
+- The module `cotainr.tests.util.test_stream_subprocess` also includes a class, `Test_PrintAndCaptureStream`, implementing the tests of the private "helper" function `cotainr.utils._print_and_capture_stream(...)`.

+In addition to the modules implementing the tests of the functions and classes in `cotainr`, the sub-packages in `cotainr.tests` may also include "special" modules implementing test fixtures:

+- `patches.py`: Contains all (monkey)patch fixtures related to that sub-package, e.g. the fixture `cotainr.tests.util.patches.patch_disable_stream_subprocess`.
+All patch fixtures are prefixed with `patch_`.
+- `data.py`: Contains all test data fixtures related to that sub-package, e.g. the fixture `cotainr.tests.container.data.data_cached_ubuntu_sif`.
+All data fixtures are prefixed with `data_`.

+All general purpose fixtures, which do not belong in one of the sub-package specific fixture modules listed above, are defined in the `tests/conftest.py` module.

+Finally, the `cotainr.tests.test_end_to_end` module contains all workflow end-to-end test using `cotainr`.

+### Imports in test modules

+Imports in test modules follow these rules:

+- Functions and classes, subject to testing, are imported using absolute imports, e.g. `import cotainr.pack.CondaInstall` in `tests/pack/test_conda_install.py`.
+- Sub-package specific fixtures are explicitly imported using relative imports, e.g. `from ..container.data import data_cached_ubuntu_sif` in `tests/pack/test_conda_install.py`.
+- Fixtures defined in `tests/conftest.py` are not explicitly imported (they are implicitly imported by pytest).
+Thus, if a fixture is used, but not imported, in a test module, `tests/conftest.py` is the only module in which it can (or at least should) be defined.

 ## Dependencies